didierio/blog/home-automation/pocketspinx-microphone-over-network.rst

 I'm thinking for a long time about a speech recognition for my home.
 I've checked available solutions:

 - Google Speech API, Alexa, and others: ok, but what I'm saying at home is highly personal.
-I don't want to share this data to a company, which can do what it want with.
+I don't want to share this data to a company, which can do what he want with.
 - home made speech recognition: I have the control, everything is managed by me.

 I choose the second option, because of privacy, and because it's more tricky to implement (challenge!).